-The Trust is a common law trust, formed on October 18, 2010 under New York law pursuant to the Trust Agreement.
-The name of the Trust is abrdn Precious Metals Basket ETF Trust (known as Aberdeen Standard Precious Metals Basket ETF Trust prior to March 31, 2022 and ETFS Precious Metals Basket Trust prior to October 1, 2018).
-The name of the Trust's Shares is abrdn Physical Precious Metals Basket Shares ETF (known as Aberdeen Standard Physical Precious Metals Basket Shares ETF prior to March 31, 2022 and ETFS Physical PM Basket Shares prior to October 1, 2018).
-The Trust holds Bullion and from time to time issues Baskets in exchange for deposits of Bullion and distributes Bullion in connection with redemptions of Baskets.
-The investment objective of the Trust is for the Shares to reflect the performance of the prices of physical gold, silver, platinum and palladium, in the proportions held by the Trust, less the Trust's expenses.
-The Sponsor believes that, for many investors, the Shares represent a cost-effective investment in Bullion.
+The Trust is a common law trust, formed on July 20, 2009 under New York law pursuant to the Trust Agreement.
+The name of the Trust is abrdn Silver ETF Trust (known as Aberdeen Standard Silver ETF Trust prior to March 31, 2022 and ETFS Silver Trust prior to October 1, 2018).
+The name of the Trust's Shares is abrdn Physical Silver Shares ETF (known as Aberdeen Standard Physical Silver Shares ETF prior to March 31, 2022 and ETFS Physical Silver Shares prior to October 1, 2018).
+The Trust holds silver and from time to time issues Baskets in exchange for deposits of silver and distributes silver in connection with redemptions of Baskets.
+The investment objective of the Trust is for the Shares to reflect the performance of the price of physical silver, less the Trust's expenses.
+The Sponsor believes that, for many investors, the Shares represent a cost-effective investment in silver.
 The material terms of the Trust Agreement are discussed in greater detail under the section "Description of the Trust Agreement."
-The Shares represent units of fractional undivided beneficial interest in and ownership of the Trust and are traded under the ticker symbol "GLTR" on the NYSE Arca.
+The Shares represent units of fractional undivided beneficial interest in and ownership of the Trust and are traded under the ticker symbol "SIVR" on the NYSE Arca.

-The Trust's Sponsor is abrdn ETFs Sponsor LLC (known as Aberdeen Standard Investments ETFs Sponsor LLC prior to March 1, 2022 and ETF Securities USA LLC prior to October 1, 2018), a Delaware limited liability company formed on June 17, 2009.
+The Trust's Sponsor is abrdn ETFs Sponsor LLC (known as Aberdeen Standard Investments ETFs Sponsor LLC, prior to March 1, 2022, and ETF Securities USA LLC prior to October 1, 2018), a Delaware limited liability company formed on June 17, 2009.
 Prior to April 27, 2018, the Sponsor was wholly-owned by ETF Securities Limited, a Jersey, Channel Islands based company.
 Effective April 27, 2018, ETF Securities Limited sold its membership interest in the Sponsor to abrdn Inc. (known as Aberdeen Standard Investments Inc. prior to January 1, 2022), a Delaware corporation.
-As a result of the sale, abrdn Inc. became the sole member of the Sponsor. abrdn Inc. is a wholly-owned indirect subsidiary of abrdn plc, which together with its affiliates and subsidiaries, is collectively referred to as "abrdn."
+As a result of the sale, abrdn Inc. became the sole member of the Sponsor. abrdn Inc. is a wholly-owned indirect subsidiary of abrdn plc, which together with its affiliates and subsidiaries is collectively referred to as "abrdn."
 The Trust is governed by the Trust Agreement.
 Under the Delaware Limited Liability Company Act and the governing documents of the Sponsor, abrdn Inc., the sole member of the Sponsor, is not responsible for the debts, obligations and liabilities of the Sponsor solely by reason of being the sole member of the Sponsor.

-The Sponsor arranged for the creation of the Trust and is responsible for the ongoing registration of the Shares for their public offering in the United States and the listing of the Shares on the NYSE Arca.
+The Sponsor arranged for the creation of the Trust and is generally responsible for the ongoing registration of the Shares for their public offering in the United States and the listing of the Shares on the NYSE Arca.
 The Sponsor has agreed to assume the organizational expenses of the Trust and the following administrative and marketing expenses incurred by the Trust: the Trustee's monthly fee and out-of-pocket expenses, the Custodian's fee and expenses reimbursable under the Custody Agreements, Exchange listing fees, SEC registration fees, printing and mailing costs, audit fees and up to \$100,000 per annum in legal expenses.